Cite this article:

 “Despite outward differences all three girls shared core similarities, notably in terms of ‘masking’ impairment as a coping strategy, in line with the previously identified coping strategies of internalising and hiding.
 The girls made personal adjustments that were very discrete or that they tried to hide, and these effectively influenced the perception that others had of the impact of autism on their lives at school.
 The less externalised evidence of social isolation, under-performance and anxiety in these autistic girls was overlooked, and thus their access to the curriculum was restricted through lack of appropriate support.
 This needs to change if the under-achievement and mental health issues described by Kuusikko et al. (2008) and Ashburner, Ziviani and Rodger (2010) are to be avoided by these girls in adolescence.”

-My take away from this small study – we, as speech-language pathologists, need to do a much better job of educating our instructional peers on what autism is from a neurodiversity framework.
+My takeaway from this small study – we, as speech-language pathologists, need to do a much better job of educating our instructional peers on what autism is from a neurodiversity framework.
 We need to continually educate our peers at our staffings and IEP meetings that writing therapy goals for “curing autism” and masking does not actually make autism “go away.”
-We need to be able to share the research that addresses IEP goals written in attempts to “normalize” an autistic student:
+We need to be able to share the research that addresses how IEP goals written in attempts to “normalize” an autistic student can be harmful:

 - Eye contact